Migration and Differentiation of Modern Humans

 Composition of World Populations

 The geographic expansion of humans has been accompanied by a dramatic growth in total numbers.
-From a total population of about 5 million in 10,000 B.C., the population grew to 233 million by 27 B.C., when Octavian took on the name Augustus and became the first Roman Emperor, and to 477 million by 1492 A.D., when Christopher Columbus discovered America.
+From a total population of about 5 million in 10,000 B.C., the population grew to 30 million by 3,000 B.C., when First Dynasty King Djer ruled Egypt, to 233 million by 27 B.C., when Octavian took on the name Augustus and became the first Roman Emperor, and to 477 million by 1492 A.D., when Christopher Columbus discovered America.
 Worldwide colonization, the industrial revolution, and mechanized agriculture led to further increases in population.
-The total world human population in 2012 is about 7,000 million (7 billion).
+The total world human population in 2022 was about 8,000 million (8 billion).
 The largest population concentrations are in eastern Asia, the Indian subcontinent and Europe.
 The composition and geographic origin of world populations is as shown in the following table.

 |Composition of World Populations|